LaughingLeader-DOS2-Mods/DivinityEngine2Patcher/README.md

 ### Panel Tweaks

-The "Eyes of a Child" game window is now renamed to simply "Game", taking up much less tab space.
+The "Eyes of a Child" game window is now renamed to simply "Game", taking up significantly less tab space.

 ### Animation Preview Window Tweaks